 It certainly doesn't hurt that O'Bryon's is in my neighborhood; I can walk there in about 20 minutes.
 Bonus points to this business for being able to have a low-carb beer or three with my wings and not needing a Lyft or Uber.

-While their wings aren’t my favorite now that I have so many other great options, I’ve had a long time love for their Blazin' sauce.
+While their wings aren't my favorite now that I have so many other great options, I've had a long-time love for their Blazin' sauce.
 It's legit.
 They're also keto friendly chicken wings, as long as you stay away from the sweet sauces.

 Best Wings in Cincinnati

 Disagree with who has the best wings in Cincinnati?
 Let us know in the comments and we'll be happy to go check them out!

 And finally, here's our Keto Wing Sauce recipe, serve with our homemade Creamy Keto Blue Cheese Dressing.
 Enjoy.

 - Over medium heat in a large saucepan, add half of the butter and melt.